Essays by Me

 at Saint Thomas University (Miami).

-To hear Blanshard answer the questions of
+To hear Blanshard answer a student's questions in conversation, visit

 this page on Scott Palmer's website.
 On